likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

   models.tar.gz:application/gzip
 ```

-- ⬜ Let's go back to the Azure portal and verify the new tag appeared in ACR.
-There it is - we now have both v1.0.0 and v2.0.0.
+- ✅ Let's go back to the Azure portal and verify the new tag appeared in ACR.

+- ✅ There it is - we now have both v1.0.0 and v2.0.0.

-- ⬜ Now I need to update Git to tell the GitOps operator on the Kubernetes cluster about this new version.
-Let's change the tag from v1.0.0 to v2.0.0 in helmrelease.yaml...
+- ✅ Now I need to update Git to tell the GitOps operator on the Kubernetes cluster about this new version.
+Let's change the tag from v1.0.0 to v2.0.0 in helmrelease.yaml.

-- ⬜ Let me start watching the pods so we can see the changes in real-time:
+- ✅ Before pushing this update, let me start watching the pods so we can see the changes in real-time:

 ```bash
 kubectl get pods -n foundry-system -w
 ```

-- ⬜ Now, watch this carefully - I have a side-by-side view here: VS Code on the left where I'll push the Git changes, and Windows Terminal on the right with kubectl watch running.
-Let's see how the GitOps flow instantly reacts when I push to Git...
+- ✅ Now, watch this carefully - I have a side-by-side view here: VS Code on the left where I'll push the Git updates, and Windows Terminal on the right with kubectl watching the running pods.

+- ✅ Let's see how the GitOps flow instantly reacts when I push our update to Git.

 ```bash
 git add apps/foundry-gpu-oras/helmrelease.yaml